2021 IKF European Korfball A-Championship

-The 2021 European Korfball A-Championship will be held in Belgium from 25 to 30 October 2021.
-Matches will be played in Antwerp.
-It will be the second edition where the European Korfball Championship is split into an A-Championship and a B-Championship.
-The tournament will serve as a qualifier for the 2023 IKF World Korfball Championship.
+The 2021 European Korfball A-Championship was held in Belgium from 25 to 30 October 2021.
+Matches was played in Antwerp.
+It was the second edition where the European Korfball Championship is split into an A-Championship and a B-Championship.
+The tournament served as a qualifier for the 2023 IKF World Korfball Championship.

 Qualified teams

 Venues

 All group stages matches were organized at Boeckenberg Sportcenter in Deurne.
 Knockout stage matches were organized in the Lotto Arena in Merksem.